andostronaut/dotfiles/README.md

 ## Configure VSCode

-Copy settings from zed [settings](.config/vscode/settings.json) to VSCode Settings
+Copy settings from vscode [settings](.config/vscode/settings.json) to VSCode Settings

 Install all extensions that we needed with this command